Metro and Apple roll out mobile payment system in virtual wallet and new app

 Metro invested $20 million in the project, including development of the mobile app and the upgrade of fare collection systems at all 91 Metro stations and about 1,500 buses.
 Officials expect some cost savings will be realized as vending machines and fare collection services are phased out.
 Metro officials would not disclose what they are paying Apple for the service.

 The cost, however, officials said, is outweighed by the need to modernize Metro, which has for decades relied on refrigerator-size kiosks developed in the 1980s to vend and reload fare cards.
-Wiedefeld described the mobile system as a bigger development than when the transit system did away with paper fare cards in 2016.
+Wiedefeld described the mobile payment system as a bigger development than when the transit system did away with paper farecards in 2016.

 The transit agency estimated that 95 percent of its riders have smartphones.
-According to International Data Corporation, a market researcher of consumer technology, Apple was the global No. 1 phone seller in 2019.
+According to the International Data Corporation, a market researcher of consumer technology, Apple was the No. 1 global phone seller in 2019.

 “It’s just part of everything that you do, no matter where you go, you have your smartphone,” Wiedefeld said.
 “Now you have the ability to use this system.”